running with a

-In the fall of 2012, quirky and cat-loving Cleveland librarian Jill Grunenwald got an alarming email from her younger sister: her sister was very concerned with Jill’s weight and her overall mental and physical health.
-Having always struggled with her weight, Jill was currently hitting the scales at more than three hundred pounds.
-Right then, Jill looked in the mirror and decided that she needed to make a lifestyle change, pronto.
+In the fall of 2012, quirky and cat-loving Cleveland librarian Jill Grunenwald got an alarming email from her younger sister: her sister was very concerned with Jill’s overall mental and physical health.
+Having always struggled with her weight, Jill looked in the mirror and decided that she needed to make a lifestyle change, pronto.
 She enrolled in Weight Watchers and did something else that she—the girl who avoided gym class like the plague in high school—never thought she’d do; Jill started running.
 And believe it or not, it wasn’t that bad.
 Actually, it was kind of fun.

-Six years later, Jill is still running and racing regularly, and she is a proud member of the back of the pack in every race that she has entered.
+Six years later, Jill is a proud member of the back of the pack in every race that she has entered.
 In Running with a Police Escort, Jill chronicles her racing adventures, proving that being a slow runner takes just as much guts and heart as being an Olympic champion.
 At turns heartbreaking and hilarious, Running with a Police Escort is for every runner who has never won a race but still loves the sport.

 "For everyone who's ever said they're too heavy to run, Jill's memoir is here to prove you wrong."